 As you build out your campaign, think about how each element of it interacts with the other.
 Consider it from the perspective of the buyer’s journey — how is each component going to push the buyer to the next phase?
 Then, as you create and launch the content, make sure that the end of each one has a clear call-to-action.
 A clear next step to get them to the finish line.

 4. It’s in Alignment With Sales Team Activities

 Finally, it’s important to note that an inbound marketing campaign does not exist in a vacuum.
 Just like your content isn’t there to simply entertain, your campaign isn’t there to simply capture leads.
 Instead, it must nurture and qualify those leads so that by the time they reach the sales team, they’re ready to cross over to the finish line.

 Anyone who’s worked in marketing or sales knows that the two departments don’t always play nice together.
 Yet, collaboration is essential if you want your inbound marketing to thrive.

 The sales team typically works closely and communicates with the clients and the buyers every single day.
 They are the ones who know their pain points by heart and can speak to exactly how your product or service can solve for them.
 They also know what a qualified lead looks like and can help guide that process.

 Setting up monthly smarketing meetings is the first step to ensuring both the marketing and the sales teams are on the same page.
 The sales team can provide the insight that will boost the quality of the leads, while the marketing can provide the knowledge and strategy to get those leads.

 Is your inbound marketing campaign having trouble getting off the ground?
 Are all the leads you’re getting from it far from the high-quality ones you need?
-Download our free eBook to learn how to generate the right leads.
+Check out our FREE guide to learn how to generate the right leads.